aliadnani/tufte-like/README.md

 Contents
 ```

-### Blog posts
+### entries posts

-Blog contents is at `src/posts`.
-Delete placeholder blog posts.
+entries contents is at `src/posts`.
+Delete placeholder entries posts.
 Do not delete the `posts.json` file.
-Create blog posts in markdown format.
+Create entries posts in markdown format.

-Sample frontmatter for blog posts.
+Sample frontmatter for entries posts.

 ```
 ---